EU leaders seek to stand up to US and avoid trade war - KESQ

 Associated Press

-BRUSSELS (AP) — European Union leaders are seeking ways to stand up to the United States over its new green technologies plan that they say unfairly discriminates against European companies.
-The leaders meeting in Brussels on Thursday are seeking to counter fears that the EU is a waning industrial power sticking to free and open trade ideals while others jump toward subsidies and protectionism to shield local industries during tough economic times.
+BRUSSELS (AP) — European Union leaders have met to seek ways to stand up to the United States over its new green technologies plan that they say unfairly discriminates against European companies.
+The leaders meeting in Brussels on Thursday discussed means to counter fears that the EU is a waning industrial power sticking to free and open trade ideals while others jump toward subsidies and protectionism to shield local industries during tough economic times.
 While the 27-nation EU argues the U.S. Inflation Reduction Act unfairly locks a longstanding friend out of the lucrative American market, it is considering a huge subsidy program of its own to boost climate-friendly initiatives.